revaldianggara/revaldianggara/README.md

 # Hi! 👋🏻
-👨‍💻 I’m an engineer who builds AI products.
+👨‍💻 I’m an engineer who builds AI products and automation.

-🌱 currently learning stuff about data and MLOps Infrastructure.
+🌱 currently learning stuff about Agentic AI & GenAI Ops.

 🚀 Loves working with data, analyze and make the raw information to the data that can produce more things.